rchillyard/Number/README.md

 Rendering
 =========
+The _render_ method is defined in the trait _NumberLike_ and thus is defined by all subtypes, including _Field_, _Number_, etc.
+For the prettiest output, you should use _render_ rather than _toString_.

-Generally speaking, the output _String_ corresponding to a _Number_ will be the same as the input _String_, although at this stage of the software, that is not guaranteed.
+Generally speaking, the output _String_ corresponding to a _Number_ will be the same as the input _String_, although that is not guaranteed.
-Numbers followed by "(xx)" show standard scientific notation where xx represents the standard deviation of the error with respect to the last two digits (sometimes there is only one x which corresponds to the last digit).
+Numeric quantities followed by "(xx)" show standard scientific notation where _xx_ represents the standard deviation of the error with respect to the last two digits (sometimes there is only one _x_ which corresponds to the last digit).
-If a Number is followed by "\[x\]" or "\[xx\]" this corresponds to a "box" (i.e. truncated uniform) probability density function.
+If a number is followed by "\[x\]" or "\[xx\]" this corresponds to a "box" (i.e. truncated uniform) probability density function.
 It's unlikely that you'll need to use this form since box is the default shape when specifying fuzzy numbers with a _String_.

 Fuzzy